0o-de-lally/my-views-on-things/why_teams.md

 If the network votes "No" then we will need leadership from someone with a vision of how we grow without Carpe (and without delegation).
 I personally don't have any proposals for that, and the alternatives I've outlined above don't persuade me.

 Voting "Yes" for the proposal doesn't mean implementing a fully-formed Teams without any mistakes.
 Phase 1 is for testing, but it also means committing to a vision that includes Carpe and rewards flowing to more than 100 people.
 A "Yes" vote doesn't mean getting it right the first time, but is a commitment to being proactive.

 # My View

 Teams is exuberant.
 It's a new and plausible idea in a domain (delegation) that sees little innovation.
 It's also a different vision of Proof-of-Stake.
 If it works, it's going to be a lot of fun.
 Observe the success and dynamism of other networks with end-user miners (e.g. Chia, with 500K miners participating).

-This is something exciting to aspire to.
+This is something exciting to aspire toward.